Jumio/mobile-sdk-ios/README.md

 # Release notes
-SDK version: 2.12.0
+SDK version: 2.13.0

+#### Announcement
+*This is the last version which supports iOS 9.
+With version 2.14.0 we are going to remove iOS 9 support, minimum version will be iOS 10*

 #### Changes
+* Major memory improvements which reduce the memory consumption and increase overall SDK stability [Netverify/Fastfill]
+* Reduced SDK size by about 10% [Netverify/Fastfill]
-* Added support for 5 new default languages (Spanish, French, German, Chinese simple, Dutch) [Netverify/Fastfill, Document Verification]
+* Added support for 5 new languages (Spanish, French, German, Chinese simple, Dutch) [Document Verification]
-* Improved image quality checks to reduce the number of blurred images [Netverify/Fastfill, Document Verification]
+* Added method to detect jailbroken devices [Netverify/Fastfill, Document Verification, BAM Checkout]
-* Deprecated additionalInformation parameter [Netverify/Fastfill, Document Verification]
+* New code documentation for all public classes [Netverify/Fastfill, Document Verification, BAM Checkout]
-* Added new parameter enableExtraction to activate data extraction of documents [Document Verification]
+* Added possibility to adjust the vertical alignment of the capture overlay [Netverify/Fastfill Custom UI]
+* Deprecated middleName parameter - middle names will now be merged into the firstName field to be consistent with all other aquisition channels [Netverify/Fastfill]
+* Updated BIN range list [BAM Checkout]

 #### Fixes
+* Fixed various crashes in Umoove framework [Netverify]
-* Fixed handling of certain US/CAN barcodes [Netverify/Fastfill]
+* Fixed a bug in the data parsing of  some older Ohio Driving Licenses [Netverify/Fastfill]
+* Fixed a network problem which could occur under rare circumstances [Document Verification]
 * Various smaller bug fixes/improvements [Netverify/Fastfill, Document Verification, BAM Checkout]

 # Basic Setup